 Located in the most bio-diverse marine environment on the planet, Indonesia is well known amongst diving circles for the sheer beauty of its underwater habitats.
 You have probably spotted nature documentaries highlighting the abundance of Raja Ampat, the wildness of Komodo and its dragons, or the odd circular Mola Mola cruising on the upwellings off Bali.

 If you are an avid underwater photographer, you have undoubtedly heard tell of the most fantastic muck diving and macro scuba destination on the planet, Lembeh.
 With the constant discovery of new sites and their treasures, especially out towards the East, Indonesia can genuinely be said to have it all when it comes to scuba diving.

-Not only are there numerous underwater environments and habitats, which include coral reefs, walls, pinnacles, and wrecks, all supporting different marine life, but Indonesia is home to some of the most beautiful coral reefs in the World.
-These reefs embrace the Raja Ampat archipelago, often called ‘the’ epicentre of marine biodiversity.
-Indonesian waters also support a wide variety of marine life, including colourful fish, sharks, rays, and turtles, and are of great ecological importance.
+Not only are there numerous underwater environments and habitats, which include vibrant coral reefs, plunging walls, remote pinnacles, and historical wrecks, which support a variety of marine life.
+Indonesia is also home to the most abundant reefs in the world.
+These reefs embrace the Raja Ampat archipelago which has been called ‘the’ epicentre of marine biodiversity and bang in the middle of the coral triangle.
+If you can dive anywhere in the area, then Raja Ampat should feature high on your list.

 Dive Into Lembeh